7 Benefits of Buckwheat for Food and Garden (+ Recipe)Updated: April 21, 2018 Gluten and Grain Free, Healthy Living, Recipes

 Gluten free, Grain Free and PALEO (but not SCD/GAPS friendly)

-For gluten free folks, buckwheat is another way to diversity beyond just oats, rice, teff and other gluten free flour and whole grain options.
-It is also desirable for grain free eaters who wish to enjoy a grain-like food that has more flavor and versatility than high starch options such as arrowroot and manioc.
+For gluten free folks, buckwheat is another way to diversity beyond quinoa, oats, amaranth, rice, teff and other gluten free flour and whole grain options.
+It is also desirable for Paleo eaters who wish to enjoy a grain-like food that has more flavor and versatility than high starch options such as arrowroot and manioc.

 Also, as mentioned above, buckwheat is legitimately nutrient rich and if organic, a very clean option.
 This compares with organic rice, which still carries the risk of arsenic as do many other gluten free foods.
 (6)